-- \Bidi formatting characters (U+200E, U+200F, U+202A-202E): These characters affect the display ordering of characters.
+Bidi formatting characters (U+200E, U+200F, U+202A-202E): These characters affect the display ordering of characters.
 If IRIs were allowed to contain these characters and the resulting visual display transcribed. they could not be converted back to electronic form (logical order) unambiguously.
-These characters, if allowed in IRIs, might allow malicious users to manipulate the display of IRI and its context. - \Specials (U+FFF0-FFFD): These code points provide functionality beyond that useful in an IRI, for example byte order identification, annotation, and replacements for unknown characters and objects.
-Their use and interpretation in an IRI would serve no purpose and might lead to confusing display variations. - \Private use code points (U+E000-F8FF, U+F0000-FFFFD, U+100000-10FFFD): Display and interpretation of these code points is by definition undefined without private agreement.
-Therefore, these code points are not suited for use on the Internet.
-They are not interoperable and may have unpredictable effects. - \Tags (U+E0000-E0FFF): These characters provide a way to language tag in Unicode plain text.
-They are not appropriate for IRIs because language information in identifiers cannot reliably be input, transmitted (e.g. on a visual medium such as paper), or recognized. - \Non-characters (U+FDD0-FDEF, U+1FFFE-1FFF, U+2FFE-2FFFF, U+3FFFE-3FFFF, U+4FFFE-4FFFF, U+5FFFE-5FFFF, U+6FFFE-6FFFF, U+7FFFE-7FFFF, U+8FFFE-8FFFF, U+9FFFE-9FFFF, U+AFFFE-AFFFF, U+BFFFE-BFFFF, U+CFFFE-CFFFF, U+DFFFE-DFFFF, U+EFFFE-EFFFF, U+FFFFE-FFFFF, U+10FFFE-10FFFF): These code points are defined as non-characters.
+These characters, if allowed in IRIs, might allow malicious users to manipulate the display of IRI and its context.

+Specials (U+FFF0-FFFD): These code points provide functionality beyond that useful in an IRI, for example byte order identification, annotation, and replacements for unknown characters and objects.
+Their use and interpretation in an IRI would serve no purpose and might lead to confusing display variations.

+Private use code points (U+E000-F8FF, U+F0000-FFFFD, U+100000-10FFFD): Display and interpretation of these code points is by definition undefined without private agreement.
+In any case, these code points are not suited for use on the Internet.
+They are not interoperable and may have unpredictable effects.

+Tags (U+E0000-E0FFF): These characters were intended to provide a way to language tag in Unicode plain text.
+They are now deprecated [RFC6082].
+In any case, they would not be appropriate for IRIs because language information in identifiers cannot reliably be input, transmitted (e.g. on a visual medium such as paper), or recognized.

+Non-characters (U+FDD0-FDEF, U+1FFFE-1FFF, U+2FFFE-2FFFF, U+3FFFE-3FFFF, U+4FFFE-4FFFF, U+5FFFE-5FFFF, U+6FFFE-6FFFF, U+7FFFE-7FFFF, U+8FFFE-8FFFF, U+9FFFE-9FFFF, U+AFFFE-AFFFFF, U+8FFFE-BFFFF, U+2FFFE-CFFFF, U+DFFFE-DFFFFF, U+2FFFE-EFFFFF, U+FFFFE-FFFFF, U+10FFFE-10FFFF): These code points are defined as non-characters.
 Applications may use some of them internally, but are not prepared to interchange them.